The LIBOR transition

 LIBOR is an unsecured rate and is not based on a transparent, widely traded market.
 Over time, especially since the 2008 financial crisis, there have been fewer observable transactions underlying LIBOR, and, as a result, LIBOR has been based more upon expert judgment.
 In 2014, the Financial Stability Board (FSB), an international body that coordinates national financial authorities to promote financial stability, reviewed market changes and claims of financial market manipulation, as well as emerging international standards for financial benchmarks, and published recommendations to reform major interest rate benchmarks including LIBOR.
 See FSB, Reforming Major Interest Rate Benchmarks (July 22, 2014).
 Also during 2014, the Alternative Reference Rates Committee (ARRC) was jointly convened by the Federal Reserve and the Federal Reserve Bank of New York to identify risk-free alternative reference rates to U.S. Dollar LIBOR, identify best practices for robust contracts that are able to withstand the termination or alteration of U.S. Dollar LIBOR, and create a plan for the voluntary adoption of alternative rates by market participants.

-The panel banks who are currently making submissions to IBA that support LIBOR have agreed with the FCA to continue making those submissions, but only through December 31, 2021.
+In 2017, the panel banks who are currently making submissions to IBA that support LIBOR agreed with the FCA to continue making those submissions through December 31, 2021.
 Accordingly, the ARRC's "Paced Transition Plan" contemplates an end to the financial markets' use of U.S. Dollar LIBOR by the end of 2021.

 What is LIBOR’s replacement and what does this mean for BBVA USA?